kumarlabgit/MyESL/README.md

 ```
 ESL_model_{clade_ID}.txt   : A tab-separated text file containing allele at each position in a group and non-zero beta values estimated from sparse group lasso analysis.

-BSS_{clade_ID}.txt         : A tab-separated text file containing allele at each position in a group and non-zero bit sparsity score.
 PSS_{clade_ID}.txt         : A tab-separated text file containing position ID in a group and non-zero position sparsity scores.
 GSS_{clade_ID}.txt         : A tab-separated text file containing group ID and non-zero group sparsity scores.
 HSS_{clade_ID}.txt         : A text file containing hypothesis sparsity scores.